aleksey-saenko/MusicRecognizer/README.md

 # Audile

-Audile is an open-source music recognition application that can help you quickly and accurately identify a music track playing near you.
+Audile is an open-source music recognition app that can help you quickly and accurately identify a music track playing near you.
 The app integrates [AudD](https://audd.io/), [ACRCloud](https://www.acrcloud.com/), and [Shazam](https://www.shazam.com/company/) for song identification, and uses [Odesli](https://odesli.co/) to retrieve platform-specific track links.

 [<img src="./img/get-it-on-f-droid.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/en/packages/com.mrsep.musicrecognizer/)